piguycs/koopify/README.md

 website also becomes an admin.
 This was added so that you can demo the website as an admin, even without access to a postgresql or a bash shell.

+There is one missing feature however, difficult to add it in a project meant for a one-off demo.
+For production, I would have set up a cron job to run every midnight to purge user records which are past the deletion deadline.
+Batching keeps the system efficient, and allows some room for undoing an accidental deletion.

 ## Environment variables

 ### Backend (API)